Economic Blocs & Groupings

 The meeting will also focus on the establishment of a protocol for the security and permanent peace council of CEN-SAD states and drafting the rules of procedure of the council.

 The conference will address the security strategies and development of CEN-SAD, as well as the possibility of implementing a centre for CEN-SAD to confront terrorism, and to promote and develop military cooperation between the members.

 The conference will discuss the extent of the activities, arrangements, and preparations between the union and the GCC countries.

 A number of representatives from ministries of defence, ambassadors, and Egypt’s military attaches for CEN-SAD countries attended the opening session.

-Minister of Defence Sedki Sobhi presented the “Sharm El-Sheikh Agreement” at the conclusion of the fifth Community of Sahel-Saharan States (CEN-SAD) on Tuesday.
+Minister of Defence Sedki Sobhi presented the “Sharm El-Sheikh Agreement” at the conclusion of the fifth Community of Sahel-Saharan States (CEN-SAD).

 The agreement, which has an emphasis on exchanging military experience and knowledge to counter terrorism, included a joint statement from the participating delegations who asserted the need to end conflict and fight extremism in the region.

 The member states have agreed on enhancing military, security, and intelligence strategies to combat terrorism, and limit the activities of extremist groups, Sobhi said.
 In addition to security policies, the agreement stated that economic strategies in CEN-SAD states must be enhanced to limit enrollment in militant groups.

 According to the agreement, Egyptian military forces are permitted to participate in border protection with Libya and Sudan, as well as to share military intelligence concerning militant activities.
 Egypt is also allowed to communicate with countries combating extremist groups, such as Boko Haram in Nigeria, in order to limit, and eventually halt, their activities.

 The agreement also vowed to stop any interference in the internal affairs of member states, and to halt activities of rebel groups.